anusky95/travelwebsite/README.md

 # Travel website
-A single page web application for a private travel company
+A single page web application for a private travel company which offers travel packages for exotic and breathtaking locations in Uttara Kannada district of Karnataka state in India.

 # Tools and technologies
 Front end: HTML, CSS, Javascript, Template